How to Identify and Combat Bullying in Our Schools

 Upon completion course participants:

-- will develop a written plan for communicating and dealing with parents throughout the year.
+- develop a written plan for dealing with bullying and harassment in their school setting.

-- will analyze the diversity of their student population in regards to their parents and or care givers.
+- analyze the diversity of their student population.

-- will proactively develop responses to common situations that may arise between teachers and caregivers.
+- proactively develop responses to common situations that may arise in school.

-- will develop ways to deal effectively with hostile or nonresponsive parents.
+- develop ways to deal proactively and effectively with bullying in their population.

 "The Bully, the Bullied, and the Bystander: From Preschool to High School--How Parents and Teachers Can Help Break the Cycle of Violence" by Barbara Coloroso, ISBN-13: 978-0060014308